 Then, suddenly, breaking through that gentle whispering among all the winter deadness, I stumbled across this vivid proclamation of spring, rising like the first notes of a joyful song in the midst of darkness and sad silence.

-I felt a literal leaping in my chest as my heart seemed to lunge in an attempt to grab hold of its realness.
+I felt a actual leaping in my chest as my heart seemed to lunge in an attempt to grab hold of its realness.
 It signified hope for my son’s future, whatever that looks like now, and it instantly brought the words of this quote to mind.

 “Glory follows afflictions, not as the day follows the night but as the spring follows the winter; for the winter prepares the earth for the spring, so do afflictions sanctified prepare the soul for glory.”